VidArg86/VidArg86/README.md

 ### About me

-OS: Artix, when I'm in the mood of of fixing audio channels, windows de-bloated when I actually have to do stuff
+OS: Artix, when I'm in the mood of of fixing audio pipelines, or enjoy the privacy of no working microphone (I still haven't figured that one out), windows de-bloated when I actually have to do stuff

 Favorite game series: Monster Hunter (From 3U to RS)